 The idea of biking through the winter can be a huge barrier for some people.
 There is ice, distracted drivers, the cold, and early darkness.
 If you are tempted by the idea of bike commuting through the winter this article is for you.

 I recently posted a Winter Bike Commuting Basics podcast that I did with Luke from Perennial Cycle in Minneapolis.
 I think we did a great job breaking down safety, visibility, strategy, and gear, but I wanted to dig more into the basics.

 Winter Biking – Understand Your Limits

-The very first thing I ask anyone that is going to be biking through the winter, “do you have a cut-off?”
-This cut-off maybe ice, it may be temperature related, it is really dependant on the person.
+The very first thing I ask anyone that is going to be biking through the winter is, “do you have a cut-off?”
+This cut-off may be ice, it may be temperature related, and it is really dependent on the person.

 If you aren’t sure, just begin.
 The right attitude, caution, and basic gear (you probably already have) are all you need.
-I would rather you go that way then spend a lot of money in new gear, studded tires, etc. just to learn that you don’t want to do it!
+I would rather you go that way than spend a lot of money on new gear, studded tires, etc. just to learn that you don’t want to do it!
 Let your process evolve and ask a lot of questions as you get started!

 Winter Biking – Start With What You Have